asgaines/pupsniffer/README.md

 `pupsniffer -h`

-### Make Archive
+### Make Kennel

-An archive is where the past scrapes are stored, used in a comparison against during new scrapes to show only the new pups.
+A kennel is an archive of past scrapes, used in a comparison against during new scrapes to show only the new pups.

 `mkdir -p ~/.pupsniffer/kennel`